 We are having a lot of new guys from the 58th WRS at Kirtland AFB to join our group.
 When the 58th at Eielson AFB was deactivated, those guys went to the 55th at Mcclellan and McChord AFBs. the 58th was reactivated again in 1963 at Kirtland.
 This is a partial list of some of the new guys from the 58th WRS at Kirtland AFB.
-We're glad to have you guys aboard, Sixteen were at this years reunion representing the 58th at Kirtland AFB.
+We're glad to have you guys aboard, Twentyfive people were at this years reunion representing the 58th at Kirtland AFB.
 Were growing.

 Also a few guys from the other Weather outfits have been contacting me.
 They are finding my web page and wanting to know if I know of anything going on in their groups.
 I tell them I don't, but I always extend them a welcome to our group.

 If you like the newsletter section let me know.
 If you don't like it tell me what I can do to make it better.
 I'll take all the help I can get. (grin) If you know of anything that might add to it please let me know.